 - Paper Structure

-24 lectures and 12 laboratory sessions covering the cellular and molecular underpinnings of neuronal development and ageing, signalling and communication:
+24 lectures and 12 laboratory sessions covering the cellular and molecular underpinnings of neuronal development and ageing, signalling and communication, and sensation:

-Neural development neurogenesis, axon growth and guidance, synaptogenesis, connectivity patterns, cell death, critical periods, ageing, degeneration
+- Neural development and neurogenesis, axon growth and guidance, synaptogenesis, connectivity patterns, cell death, critical periods, ageing, degeneration

-Neural microcircuitry using cerebellum as the model system neural circuits, calcium in neurons, physiology of excitatory, inhibitory and interneurons, ionic currents
+- Neural microcircuitry using cerebellum as the model system for neural circuits, calcium in neurons, physiology of excitatory, inhibitory and interneurons, ionic currents

 In the laboratory course you will conceive, design, perform, interpret and present your own experiment in a guided process over the entire semester.